Background pattern

 Film coating:

-Stribild tablets are green, capsule-shaped, and marked on one face with "GSI" and on the other face with the number "1" surrounded by a square box.
-Stribild is available in bottles of 30 tablets (with a silica gel desiccant that must be kept in the bottle to help protect the tablets).
-The silica gel desiccant is contained in a separate sachet or container and should not be taken.
+Stribild film-coated tablets are green, capsule-shaped, and marked on one side with “GSI” and on the other with the number “1” surrounded by a square.
+Stribild comes in bottles of 30 film-coated tablets (with a silica gel desiccant that should be kept in the bottle to help protect the tablets).
+The silica gel desiccant is contained in a separate pouch or container and should not be swallowed.

-This medicine is available in packages of 1 bottle of 30 film-coated tablets and 90 (3 bottles of 30) film-coated tablets.
-Only some package sizes may be marketed.
+This medication is available in packages of 1 bottle of 30 film-coated tablets and 90 (3 bottles of 30) film-coated tablets.
+Not all pack sizes may be marketed.

 Gilead Sciences Ireland UC